Employees are the heart and soul of any organization. When they're engaged, their productivity and morale increases.

 ThriveSparrow's Dynamic Heatmaps

-ThriveSparrow's Heatmaps allows you to identify departments with the lowest engagement scores along with the reporting factors contributing to low engagement.
+ThriveSparrow's Heatmaps lets you identify departments with the lowest engagement scores along with the reporting factors contributing to low engagement.

 Communicate all kinds of important communication and avoid withholding them.
 Tell your employees how and why certain corporate decisions were made.

-Also, make sure the communication is 2-way so that employees are encouraged to share their thoughts and concerns.
+Also, make sure the communication is 2-way so that employees are encouraged to share their thoughts and concerns as well.

 Promote an environment of trust and transparency where your employees can feel safe to share their thoughts and concerns.
 Keep an open-door policy to encourage employees to approach their managers and talk to them about anything work-related.

-Encourage employees at relevant-enough positions to also participate and voice their opinions on decision-making and matters related to the company's policies.
-Another way is to conduct anonymous AMA sessions, where employees ask their own questions through anonymous survey and the leaders of the organization transparently answer them.
+You can conduct anonymous AMA sessions in your organization, where employees ask their questions through anonymous surveys, and the leaders of the organization transparently answer them.

 Every employee is part of the organization.
 All of them function as a community, taking from one another and contributing to the larger picture.